Girsanov's Theorem¶

 | Transformed BM | \(\widetilde{W}_t = W_t + \int \theta\,ds\) has drift | Driftless |

-| What changed | Original measure | Probability measure and interpretation |
+| What changed | Original measure | Probability measure (and hence the law of the process) |

 | Information structure | Same filtration | Same filtration |